CodeDroid999/cubes/README.md

-# cubes
+## cubes
-This repository contains cool cubes to use in your portfolio i will be uploading them
+This repository contains cool cubes to use the home page of your website.

-Demo site is live <a href="https://glowing-cube.netlify.app/">here<a> feel free to clone and use them
+# Demo site is live <a href="https://glowing-cube.netlify.app/">here<a>
+# Feel free to clone and use them